 - ±45° digital keystone correction

 - No lens cap is included in the package

 2. YABER Y31 9500L Native 1920x1080P Projector

 It’s hard to find a device that offers native full HD resolution.
 However, the Yaber 31 is one of these few lucky exceptions.
-Its impressive picture quality and capability for handling Ultra High Definition content when connected via HDMI-enabled devices such as your laptops or smartphones!
+Its impressive picture quality and capability for handling Ultra High Definition content when connected via HDMI-enabled devices such as laptops or smartphones!